-1.4.5 XML & Excel
+1.4.5 Excel

 Sometimes, you want to have a better visualization of the results.
 Rotest can output the results into a human-readable results.xls file, which can be sent via email for instance.
-Alternatively, it can output a Junit-compatible XML, which lots of reporting systems can parse and display.
-The two relevant options are -0 excel and -0 xml.
+The relevant option is -o excel.

-Those artifacts are saved in the working directory of Rotest.
+This artifact is saved in the working directory of Rotest.
 For more about this location, see Configurations.